lume/element-behaviors/README.md

 	// called any time an observed attribute of the associated element has been changed attributeChangedCallback(element, attributeName, oldValue, newValue) {}

+	// There is one additional API.
+If static awaitElementDefined is true, then
+	// the behavior will not be insntiated and connected until its host element
+	// (if it is a custom element with a hyphen in its name) is defined and
+	// upgraded.
+	static awaitElementDefined = true // Default is false.
 }
 ```